Cindy leant her weight to push open the heavy glass door that bore the words “Jessica Mulgrave, Solicitor” in gold plate at eye height.

 * * * * *

 “Jessica darling, you look fabulous.
-Are you man catching today?” said Pablo, and a wide white smile lit up his unshaven jowls.
+Are you man catching today?” said Paulo, and a wide white smile lit up his unshaven jowls.

 “Those days are long gone,” said Jessica.

-“Ah, so it’s business,” said Pablo.
+“Ah, so it’s business,” said Paulo.
 “I have you at the rear.
 Come, follow me.”

 He seated Jessica on a cushioned wall seat.
 A small table light showed her the location but nothing else of the menu.

-“And today, you are in a negroni mood, I think,” said Pablo.
+“And today, you are in a negroni mood, I think,” said Paulo.

 “Surely there is a queue outside your door?”